 Try using the ‘Simultaneous video and photo mode’ to take photos and film at the same time.
 If you use it with ‘one button mode’ it means you literally turn the camera on and it films and takes photos straight away.
 One button mode sets the camera to start filming as soon as you turn it on.
 The simultaneous video and photo mode sets the camera so it films and takes photos at intervals you set.
 Photo interval options are; 5, 10, 30 and 60 seconds.

-It can only be used in certain resolution settings (1080p 24fps, 1080p 30fps, 720p 60fps, 1440p 24fps) but worth it for time saving.
+It can only be used in certain resolution settings (1080p 24fps, 1080p 30fps, 720p 60fps, 1440p 24fps) and is not an available feature on some of the newer camera.
 For fast moving filming the stills can be a bit blurry but there are often good shots in there.

 For more information on the best settings for different types of filming including slow motion and time lapse, check out the below resources from Ben Southall.